azad6026/nikpro-source/content/blog/important-tips-about-react-useeffect-hook-explained.md

 ## The important tip in the syntax

-Basically useEffect just like other hooks takes or better say can take two arguments.
-First one is the function that runs is every ** render or update **:
+Basically useEffect just like other hooks takes or better say could take two arguments.
+First one is the function that runs is every **render or update**:

 ```
  import React, { useState, useEffect } from 'react';